offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

    }
    ```

-   The first piece of insight is that, if two leaf nodes are neighbours in the tree, the path walked from either neighbour to a 3rd leaf node will be identical except for the limb of each neighbouring node.
+   The first piece of insight is that, if two leaf nodes are neighbours in the tree, the path walked from either neighbour to a third leaf node will be identical except for the limb of each neighbouring node.
 For example, other than their limbs, v1 and v2 have the exact same path to v3...

    ```{dot}
    graph G {